Human rights groups ask IOC to move Olympics from China - WHIZ News

 “Indonesia was very critical of Myanmar when it expelled some 750,000 Muslim Rohingya refugees to Bangladesh in late 2017 and early 2018, but officials have said little about the Uighur situation in China,” he said.

-The IOC is under pressure to revise a rule that prohibits political protests on the medal stand at the Olympics.
+The IOC is under pressure to revise a rule that prohibits political protests on podiums at the Olympics.

 Mary Harvey, the CEO of the Swiss-based Centre for Sport and Human Rights, said athletes protesting against racism and inequality in the United States should have the same rights in Beijing, or in Tokyo.